arnog/mathlive/README.md

 including guides on interacting with a mathfield, customizing it, executing commands, defining custom LaTeX macros, managing inline and keyboard shortcuts, controlling speech output, and displaying static math formulas.
-You can find all of these guides on the [CortexJS.io website](https://cortexjs.io/mathlive/).
+You can find all of these guides on the [CortexJS.io website](https://cortexjs.io/mathfield/).

-In addition to the guides, you can also find reference documentation of the MathLive API on the [MathLive SDK page](https://cortexjs.io/docs/mathlive).
+In addition to the guides, you can also find reference documentation of the MathLive API on the [Mathfield API Reference page](https://cortexjs.io/mathfield/api/).

 ## FAQ